splunk/observability-workshop/content/en/ninja-workshops/1-automatic-discovery/2-petclinic-kubernetes/2-preparation/1-otel.md

 Splunk OpenTelemetry Collector is installed and configured to send data to Splunk Observability realm eu0.

-[INFO] You've enabled the operator's auto-instrumentation feature (operator.enabled=true), currently considered ALPHA.
+[INFO] You've enabled the operator's auto-instrumentation feature (operator.enabled=true)!
+The operator can automatically instrument Kubernetes hosted applications.
-  - Instrumentation library maturity varies (e.g., Java is more mature than Go).
-For library stability, visit: https://opentelemetry.io/docs/instrumentation/#status-and-releases
-  - Some libraries may be enabled by default.
-For current status, see: https://github.com/open-telemetry/opentelemetry-operator#controlling-instrumentation-capabilities
+  - Status: Instrumentation language maturity varies.
+See `operator.instrumentation.spec` and documentation for utilized instrumentation details.
-  - Splunk provides best-effort support for native OpenTelemetry libraries, and full support for Splunk library distributions.
-For used libraries, refer to the values.yaml under "operator.instrumentation.spec".
+  - Splunk Support: We offer full support for Splunk distributions and best-effort support for native OpenTelemetry distributions of auto-instrumentation libraries.
 ```

 {{% /tab %}}